To view the assessment tool and information on measures, click the lilac heading above.

 The occupational therapist’s task is to discover who the person (client) is, in terms of occupational identity (roles, interests, values, aspirations, occupational history) and his/her current level of ability.
 This includes identifying the person’s motivation and occupational performance.

-Assessment identifies what the person is motivated towards, the behaviors and skills that s/he has and is motivated towards developing, and the influence of the environment.
-This is identified for four occupational performance areas: personal management, work ability (ability to effectively carry out life roles, and includes identification of whether a person has the ability to work), social ability and use of free time.
+Assessment identifies what the person has volition and motivated towards, the behaviors and skills that s/he has and is motivated towards developing, and the influence of the environment.
+This is identified for four occupational performance areas: personal management, work ability (ability to effectively carry out life roles, and includes identification of whether a person has the ability to work), social ability and constructive use of free time.

 Assessment also identifies the phase of the level, indicating how far through the level the person has progressed - this is helpful for knowing how much input the therapist needs to provide in order to enable the person to participate in activity and occupation.